 Collecting rent is the most crucial aspect of a rental property.
 If, as a landlord, you don't nail how to collect rent effectively, you'll have a big problem.
 The original rental collection methods were checks, money orders, and cash payments.
 However, with most financial transactions taking place online, the real estate sector has no option but to move with the trend.
 Millennials also don't like dealing with checks.

 Since most people now prefer to pay their bills online, an online rent collection method is a must-have.
-Online payment systems are better since they can be automatic, and the landlord doesn't have to meet with the tenant to collect the payment.
+Getting tenants to use a trusted app to pay rent online is better since payments can be automatic, and the landlord doesn't have to meet with the tenant to collect the payment.

 In this article, we will discuss PayPal and several other methods that are suitable for rent collection.